SocNavData/SocNav3/README.md

 ### Model evaluation

-We provide several scripts to evaluate a trained model:
+We provide scripts to evaluate a trained model:

-* _evaluate_model.py_ : Generates score predictions for the specified labeled test set using a trained model and prints the Mean Squared Error (MSE) and Mean Absolute Error (MAE).Run the script with:
+* _evaluate_model.py_ : Generates score predictions for the specified labeled test set using a trained model and prints the Mean Squared Error (MSE) and Mean Absolute Error (MAE).
+Run the script with:

 ```bash
 cd baseline
 python3 evaluate_model.py --model MODEL_FILE --dataset TEST_SET_FILE --dataroot MAIN_DIRECTORY_OF_THE_TEST_SET_FILE --context CONTEXT_QUANTIZATION_FILE
 ```

 * _control_results.py_ : Compares the predictions produced by the specified model on the control questions and prints statistics summarizing the comparison.
-Additionally, it generates a plot showing the mean and standard deviation of the control questions and the model’s estimations.
+Additionally, it generates a plot showing the mean and standard deviation of the control questions and the model's estimations.
 Run the script with:

 ```bash
 cd baseline